 - Resolution – Issues must be resolved within [amount of time] after escalation.

-The process of defining your SLAs and using them to track vendor performance may seem a bit overwhelming at first.
+The process of defining your vendor SLAs and using them to track vendor performance may seem a bit overwhelming at first.
 However, it’s an important step in vendor contract management that helps drive efficiency within your organization.